puppetlabs/modulesync_configs/README.md

 ModuleSync Configs
 ==================

+⚠ **Using Module Sync is now deprecated.
+Please do not add more managed modules.
+Modules should be converted to PDK format and removed from the [managed modules](managed_modules.yml) file** ⚠

+---

 This repository contains default configuration for [modulesync](http://github.com/puppetlabs/modulesync) for the Puppet Labs puppet modules.
 Changes to this repository should be synced with modulesync